Purdue-K-SW-Capstone/ReadMe/README.md

 **Server setting**

 - Server is made with node.js.
-- In server, There are many secret keys. so, If you want to set the server, Please ask us to get `.env`file.
+- In server, There are many secret keys. so we creat `.env`file and push that into github repository
 - `.env`file must be placed on root directory(SharpShooter-Server directory)

 1. Install node.js version 16.17.1